deltachat/deltachat-core-rust/draft/webxdc-dev-reference.md

 Webxdc apps are usually shared in a chat and run independently on each peer.
 To get a shared state, the peers use `sendUpdate()` to send updates to each other.

-- `update`: an object with the following fields:
+- `update`: an object with the following properties:
     - `update.payload`: any javascript primitive, array or object.
     - `update.info`: optional, short, informational message that will be added to the chat, eg. "Alice voted" or "Bob scored 123 in MyGame";